AUSTIN / SAN ANTONIO BANKRUPTCY FIRM

 Your Right to File for Bankruptcy

 Millions of Americans suffer from debt — in many cases, the debt is insurmountable given the current economy, job loss and median income.
 Bankruptcy is a legal way for those who cannot pay their bills to get a fresh financial start.
 The right to file for bankruptcy is provided by federal law, and all bankruptcy cases are handled in federal court.
-At the law office of Susan G. Taylor, I help my clients explore their bankruptcy and debt relief options.
+At the Law Offices of Susan G. Taylor, we help my clients explore their bankruptcy and debt relief options.

 Filing bankruptcy immediately stops your creditors from seeking to collect debts from you, at least until your debts are sorted out according to the law.
 Put simply, bankruptcy is a way for honest people or businesses that owe more money than they can afford to repay either wiped out or reduced and worked into a plan to repay the money over time.
 Bankruptcy may make it possible for you to:

 Legally end the obligation to pay most or all of your debts through an arrangement called a discharge of debts.
 It is designed to give you a fresh financial start.

 Stop foreclosure on your house or mobile home and give you an opportunity to catch up on missed payments.